Horizontal Herkimer Logo - Green "H" with "Herkimer Central School" to the right

 • Administrative: 11.68%

 REVENUES SUMMARY: District revenue primarily comes from two sources: New York State Aid for Education and local school taxes.
+The district state aid picture has been steady in recent years due to the district’s stable enrollment and high needs demographic.

 Where the money is spent…